 Your customers will appreciate this, especially if you eat lunch or take a smoke break while at work.

 When you walk through the door on your first day, take a positive attitude with you.
 A good attitude has a lot to do with how you are perceived by everyone around you: customers, coworkers, and supervisors.

 Smiling is contagious, and happy customers usually leave better tips.

 With your first day down, be sure to focus on the following areas as you spend more time navigating the front of the house:

-- Menu: Become familiar with every menu item so you can field inevitable customer questions about ingredients, meal combinations, add-ons, and drinks.
-Memorization isn’t necessary, but you should know enough to have an informed conversation and relay special notes to both guest and chef.
+Become familiar with every menu item so you can field inevitable customer questions about ingredients, meal combinations, add-ons, and drinks.
+Memorization isn’t necessary, but you should know enough to have an informed conversation and relay special notes to both guests and chefs.